apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/datamodel.md

         {  }

-Since a field with value `missing` means the field is absent, we get an empty record.
+Since a field with value `missing` means the field is absent, we get an empty object.

 ## <a id="DerivedTypes">Derived Types</a> ##

-### <a id="DerivedTypesRecord">Record</a>###
+### <a id="DerivedTypesObject">Object</a>###
-A `record` contains a set of ﬁelds, where each ﬁeld is described by its name and type.
-A record type is either open or closed.
-Open records can contain ﬁelds that are not part of the type deﬁnition, while closed records cannot.
-Syntactically, record constructors are surrounded by curly braces "{...}".
+A `object` contains a set of ﬁelds, where each ﬁeld is described by its name and type.
+A object type is either open or closed.
+Open objects can contain ﬁelds that are not part of the type deﬁnition, while closed objects cannot.
+Syntactically, object constructors are surrounded by curly braces "{...}".

 An example would be